KostasBzn/Digital_Wedding_Invitation/README.md

 ## What it does

 - Guests open a link that they can see the wedding details and submit theit presence / not presence
+- Interractive Google Maps with ceremony and restaurant for directions.
 - Two versions, some guests see only the church ceremony, others see both ceremony and restaurant
 - Admin panel with a basic login with full guest list, who is coming, who is not.
 Edit and delete entries in case of plan changing and export the whole list into excel file.